Bicycle and motorcycle geometry

 Bicycle and motorcycle geometry is the collection of key measurements (lengths and angles) that define a particular bike configuration.
 Primary among these are wheelbase, steering axis angle, fork offset, and trail.
 These parameters have a major influence on how a bike handles.

 Wheelbase

 The wheelbase is the horizontal distance between the centers (or the ground contact points) of the front and rear wheels.
 Wheelbase is a function of rear frame length, steering axis angle, and fork offset.
 It is similar to the term wheelbase used for automobiles and trains.

-Wheelbase has a major influence on the longitudinal stability of a bike, along with the height of the center of mass of the combined bike and rider.
+Wheelbase has a major influence, along with the position of the center of mass of the combined bike and rider, on the longitudinal stability of a bike: a short wheelbase and high center of mass increase the likelihood of pitching over the front the rear wheel when braking, or lifting the front wheel off the ground when accelerating.
 Short bikes are much more suitable for performing wheelies and stoppies.